NeuCharFramework/NcfDocs/docs/start/database/add_migration_for_service_project.md

 ③: Shows the updated SQL Server database type, DbContext context class name, and other information

-In VS, you can see that the `20210809155647_AddOpenId.cs` file has been created, and the snapshot file `SystemServiceEntities_SqlServerModelSnapshot.cs` has been updated:
+In VS, you can see the newly created `20210809155647_AddOpenId.cs` file and the updated snapshot file `SystemServiceEntities_SqlServerModelSnapshot.cs`:

 ![Image Text](./images/add_migration_for_service_project-run-files-added.png)

-Through the `20210809155647_AddOpenId.cs` file, you can see that the OpenId property (corresponding to the database table column) has been added.
+Through the `20210809155647_AddOpenId.cs` file, you can see that the OpenId property (corresponding to the column in the database table) has been added.

 ![Image Text](./images/add_migration_for_service_project-run-addopenid_file_content.png)

-## Update the Senparc.Service version number
+## Update the version number of Senparc.Service

 We recommend that after updating the content, you also update the version number of Senparc.Service, treating it the same as a regular XNCF.